-ACTIVITY TIMEFRAME 1 Designate NYS and Niagara County DOH Representatives are listed in Appendices B and Representatives C 3 Designate U.S. Department of Labor Division of Representative is listed in Appendix B Energy Employees Occupational Illness Compensation Representative 4 Prepare and distribute site fact sheets, technical As needed summaries, reports and newsletters 5 Maintain contact with DOE Office of Legacy As information becomes available Management 6A Designate Outreach Program Specialist Complete 6B Provide a toll-free "800 number" and e-mail Currently in operation address for the community to contact the Corps 6C Maintain a mailing list for the site Ongoing 6D Maintain the site administrative record file Locations for the administrative record file are listed in Appendix I. Documents will be added as they become available.
-6E Establish website Ongoing 6F "Beyond the Headlines" As necessary 6G Social media As necessary 6H Newspaper announcements As necessary 7A Information Sessions As necessary 7B Hold public meetings As required 7C Solicit comments during a Public Comment As required Period 7D Prepare and issue a Responsiveness Summary Following public comment periods 7E Issue the community relations plan and revise Complete.
-Will be updated as needed, the plan as necessary depending on the phase of the CERCLA process
+ACTIVITY TIMEFRAME

+1 Designate NYS and Niagara County DOH Representatives are listed in Appendices B and

+Representatives C

+3 Designate U.S. Department of Labor Division of Representative is listed in Appendix B

+Energy Employees Occupational Illness

+Compensation Representative

+4 Prepare and distribute site fact sheets, technical As needed

+summaries, reports and newsletters

+5A Designate Outreach Program Specialist Complete

+5B Provide a toll-free "800 number" and e-mail Currently in operation

+address for the community to contact the Corps

+5C Maintain a mailing list for the site Ongoing

+5D Maintain the site administrative record file Locations for the administrative record file are

+listed in Appendix I. Documents will be added

+as they become available.

+5E Establish website Ongoing

+5F "Beyond the Headlines" As necessary

+5G Social media As necessary

+5H Newspaper announcements As necessary

+6A Information Sessions As necessary

+6B Hold public meetings As required

+6C Solicit comments during a Public Comment As required

+Period

+6D Prepare and issue a Responsiveness Summary Following public comment periods

+6E Issue the community relations plan and revise Complete.
+Will be updated as needed,

+the plan as necessary depending on the phase of the CERCLA

+process